quicwg/base-drafts/draft-ietf-quic-http.md

 ## Stream Header

-The stream header is used to correlate requests and responses, including the response to server push with the PUSH_PROMISE containing the request.
+The stream header is used to correlate unidirectional streams with ongoing request/response exchanges, including the response to server push with the PUSH_PROMISE containing the request.
+There is no stream header for bidirectional streams; the stream is correlated at the QUIC layer.

 The stream header consists of a single octet that identifies the type of stream, plus any parameters that are specific to the stream type.

 ## Stream Types